Eliza Leslie

-Eliza Leslie (1787 – 1858), frequently referred to as Miss Leslie, was an American author of popular cookbooks during the nineteenth century.
+Eliza Leslie (1787–1858), frequently referred to as Miss Leslie, was an American writer of popular cookbooks during the nineteenth century.
 She also wrote household management books, etiquette books, novels, short stories and articles for magazines and newspapers.

 Biography

 Leslie was born on November 15, 1787, in Philadelphia, Pennsylvania, to Lydia Baker and Robert Leslie, both originally from Maryland.
 Her father, a clock and watchmaker, was a friend of Benjamin Franklin and Thomas Jefferson, according to Eliza.
 The family moved to England in 1793 when Leslie was five years old for about six years.
 She was the eldest of five children.
 Two of her siblings, Charles Robert Leslie, who lived in London, and Anna Leslie, were artists.
 Her brother Thomas Jefferson Leslie graduated from West Point and her other sister, Martha “Patty,” married the book publisher Henry Charles Carey.

 Following Robert Leslie's death in 1803, Lydia Leslie operated a series of boarding houses in Philadelphia.
 The family moved from their home on High Street to a boarding house on South Sixth Street, then Spruce Street, and, finally, to 1 Minor for the last two years of Lydia's life before she died in 1824.
 Eliza Leslie attended the cooking school of the famed Mrs. Goodfellow for two terms, and her first book was based on notes she had taken of Goodfellow's class recipes, although in the introduction she insisted the recipes were "original, and have been used by the author and many of her friends with uniform success."
 Seventy-Five Receipts for Pastry, Cakes, and Sweetmeats first published in 1828, became a success and went through eleven editions until 1839.